-Delivered with relentless urgency raw power-pop bombast, massive melodies, and grand ambition collide in COUNTERFEIT., a band with a moniker that cleverly subverts their remarkably pure authenticity.
+Delivered with relentless urgency, raw power-pop bombast, massive melodies, and grand ambition collide in COUNTERFEIT., a band with a moniker that cleverly subverts their remarkably pure authenticity.
 There is nothing fake about this transcendent powerhouse of passion and sweat.
 COUNTERFEIT. combine visceral risk-taking groove with a sizeable theatricality, brilliantly stomping through punchy rhythms with grace.

 Overflowing with a wit and wonder drawn from a deep well of yearning for genuine connection, the upstart quintet builds community from the bitter ashes of solitude.
 This band transforms dissatisfaction, depression, and anxiety into empowering new anthems.
 COUNTERFEIT. is equal parts emotional exorcism and optimistic celebration.